The following definitions apply in this section:

-(a) "Energy" means natural gas, heating oil, diesel fuel, or any other energy source, except electric, used in Metropolitan Council operations.
+(1) "energy" means natural gas, heating oil, propane, diesel fuel, and any other energy source except electricity used in state operations; and

-(1) a contract or financial instrument that obligates an entity to buy or sell a specified amount of an energy commodity at a future date and at a set price; or
+(2) "forward pricing mechanism" means a contract or financial instrument that obligates a state agency to buy or sell a specified quantity of energy at a future date at a set price.

-Notwithstanding any other law to the contrary, the council may use forward pricing mechanisms for budget risk reduction.
+Notwithstanding any other law to the contrary, the commissioner may use forward pricing mechanisms for budget risk reduction.

-(a) Forward pricing transactions made under this section must be made only under the conditions in paragraphs (b), (c), and (d).
+Forward pricing mechanism transactions must be made only under the following conditions:

-Before exercising authority under subdivision 2, the council must have written policies and procedures governing the use of forward pricing mechanisms.
+Before exercising the authority under this section, the commissioner must develop written policies and procedures governing the use of forward pricing mechanisms.